edwardjrp/callcenter_manager/README.md

 - have to add discontinued to products to allow reimporting

 - regex that parses the options is outdated [WLR] is now [W12]

+- cartproduct quantity is now decimal and should be integer